-The National Museum of African American History and Culture (NMAAHC) invites teachers to apply to its inaugural Science, Technology, Engineering, and Math (STEM) Master Teacher Program.
+The National Museum of African American History and Culture (NMAAHC) and the Dow Chemical Company invite teachers to apply to its Science, Technology, Engineering, and Math (STEM) Master Teacher Program.
 At NMAAHC, STEM Master Teachers act as leaders in the development of STEM content, activities, and workshops for K-12 teachers and students.
 The STEM Master Teacher Program promotes the museum’s education initiative through the improvement of teaching and learning about African Americans, their STEM contributions to American history and culture, and the STEM principles on which their contributions are based.
-Through two unique opportunities the STEM Master Teacher Program will allow three experienced STEM educators to work with NMAAHC educators for the 2018-2019 school year.
+Two unique opportunities in the STEM Master Teacher Program allow three experienced STEM educators to work with the National Museum of African American History and Culture (NMAAHC) educators for the 2019-2020 school year.

 The Master Teachers will be integral members of the NMAAHC Education team as they assist in providing professional development workshops and virtual content to K-12 STEM teachers across the nation.
 The NMAAHC Master Teachers will develop professional connections with NMAAHC and other Smithsonian Institution staff, participate in Smithsonian specific trainings and activities, and gain access to local STEM professionals and organizations.

-The fellowship provides an opportunity for a K-12 STEM teacher to work with the National Museum of African American History and Culture staff offsite throughout the school year, and on-site during the selected teacher’s spring break, and for a two-month period during the summer in Washington, DC.
-Travel to and from Washington, D.C. will be arranged and paid for by the museum.
-The selected candidate will also receive a monthly stipend to offset lodging expenses for the time spent in Washington, DC.
+The Fellowship provides an opportunity for a K-12 STEM teacher to work with the National Museum of African American History and Culture staff offsite throughout the school year, and on-site during the selected teacher’s spring break, and during a two-month period over the summer in Washington, DC.
+Travel and lodging will be covered, and a monthly housing stipend will be provided for the time spent in Washington, DC.

 The selected teacher will